denkste: puppe / just a bit of: doll | Bd.5 Nr.1 (2022) | Rubrik: Fokus

 Figure 1: Mabel, the duck puppet (Folkmanis® Puppets)

 O.K.: (in a whisper) I have my friend Mabel in my basket.
-She is asleep and I have to wake her up, but I can’t ...
-Can you help me?
+She is asleep and I have

 The children all look to my basket, and some say, yes.